-- The £315m Industrial Energy Transformation Fund, which identifies carbon capture technologies as a key opportunity for industrial decarbonisation; and
+- The £315m Industrial Energy Transformation Fund, which identifies carbon capture technologies as a key opportunity for industrial decarbonisation.

-With government committing to achieve net-zero emissions by 2050 - and the role of CCUS reinforced in its response to the Committee on Climate Change 2019 report - attendees will also discuss:
+With the Government further committed to achieve net-zero emissions by 2050 - and the role of CCUS reinforced in its response to the Committee on Climate Change 2019 report - attendees will also discuss:

 - What more is needed from policy to support commercialisation and deployment.

 - Will Lochhead, Head of CCUS Policy Team, Department for Business, Energy and Industrial Strategy;

 - Dr Aaron Goater, Senior Analyst, Industry Lead, Committee on Climate Change;

 - Andrew Hogg, Deputy Director, Energy Industries Division, The Scottish Government; and

 - Chris Gent, Policy Manager, Carbon Capture and Storage Association.